nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Sorts all orders based on a chosen field and arrangement.

-Format: `sortorders f/FIELD o/ORDERING`
+Format: `sortorders f/FIELD [o/ORDERING]`

 * Your orders are sorted based on the `FIELD` chosen.
 You may choose between:
   * The Date field, identified with a "d" or "date".
   * The Amount field, identified with an "a" or "amount".
-* By default, the orders are sorted in the sequence they are added.
-This is also used as a tiebreaker when two or more orders have an identical value for the `FIELD` chosen.
 * The direction of the arrangement depends on the `ORDERING`, which is either:
   * Ascending, identified with an "asc" or "ascending".
   * Descending, identified with a "desc" or "descending".
+* If the `ORDERING` parameter is not supplied, the list will be sorted in ascending order.

 <div markdown="span" class="alert alert-primary">

 **:information_source: Note:** <br>
+* By default, your orders are sorted in the sequence they are added.
+This is also used as a tiebreaker when two or more orders have an identical value for the `FIELD` chosen.
 * Adding / Deleting an order reverts the list to the default ordering.
-* The order list will automatically be be sorted in ascending order if the ORDERING parameter is not supplied.

 </div>